Getting Here & Around

 Other Bus Options: Megabus, Bolt, NYDCExpress, and DC2NY buses are relatively low-cost options, and offer free wi-fi on the bus.
 These buses fill up fast and often overbook, so get to the departure site early!

 Consider leaving your car at home.
-Festival sites are relatively close to Metro stations and street parking downtown is difficult.
+Festival sites are relatively close to Metro stations and street parking downtown is may be limited or expensive.
 There are many commercial parking garages within a block or two of the venues.
-Rates are lower ($11-$13/day) before 9 am (or occasionally, before 10 am) and rise to about $16-$17/day thereafter.
+Rates are lower ($11-13/day) before 9 am (or occasionally, before 10 am) and rise to about $17-$20/day thereafter.

 A few tips for driving in DC

 Numbered streets run north to south, in four quadrants of the city.
-All the festival activities will take place in the Northwest quadrant, notated as NW.
+The Festival hub is located in the Northwest quadrant, notated as NW.
 In Northwest, the numbers increase as you head west.
 Letter streets are in alphabetical order, running east to west.
 There is no J Street.
 State-named avenues run diagonally.

 Getting Around in DC

 The Golden Triangle Business Improvement District offers a map of the Foggy Bottom area.
 Maps of Festival venues and the DC Metro will be provided at Festival check-in.

 Split This Rock values individuals of all abilities and strives to make its programs and materials accessible to all.
-The festival’s venues and hotel are wheelchair accessible.
-Large print program books will be available at the festival by request.
+We prioritize using venues and hotels that are wheelchair accessible.
+Large print program books will be available at the Festival by request.
 ASL interpreters will be part of the Featured Poet readings.
 More detailed information about accessibility is available on the Accessibility web page.
-If you have questions, suggestions, or would like to make an accommodation request, please contact us at email@example.com or 202-787-5210.
+If you have questions, suggestions, or would like to make an accommodation request, please contact us at firstname.lastname@example.org or 202-787-5210.